This is the history of The Cure, an iconic band founded by frontman Robert Smith in Sussex, England, in 1978.

 The beginnings of The Cure: 1978-1980

 The band’s first name, around 1976, was Easy Cure.
-After they got a recording contract and went through some line up changes, The Cure officially started.
-Initial members of the band were Robert Smith on guitar and vocals, Michael Dempsey on bass and Lol Tolhurst on drums.
+After they got a recording contract and went through some line-up changes, The Cure officially started.
+The initial members of the band were Robert Smith on guitar and vocals, Michael Dempsey on bass, and Lol Tolhurst on drums.

-The Cure’s debut album, Three Imaginary Boys, was released in 1979: a straight punk record, the LP was well received by critics.
-Notably, it does not include the band`s first hit single Boys Don’t Cry, which was released as a stand alone single and later included in 1980’s compilation entitled just as the song.
-This compilation includes several tracks from their debut record.
+The Cure’s debut album, Three Imaginary Boys, was released in 1979: a straightforward punk record, the LP was well received by critics.
+Notably, it does not include the band`s first hit single Boys Don’t Cry, which was released as a stand-alone single and later included in 1980’s compilation entitled just like the song.
+This compilation includes several tracks from their debut album.

 Goth and dark era: 1980-1982

-After Michael Dempsey left the band, at the end of 1979, The Cure welcomed two new member’s, turning the band into a four-piece.
-Such members were keyboard player Matthieu Hartley and one of Robert Smith’s most important collaborators: bass player Simon Gallup.
+After Michael Dempsey left the band, at the end of 1979, The Cure welcomed two new members, turning the band into a four-piece.
+Such members were keyboard player Matthieu Hartley and bass player Simon Gallup, who would become one of Robert Smith’s most important collaborators.

-With this new line up, The Cure released their second album, Seventeen Seconds, in 1980.
-This record, alongside with 1981’s Faith, meant a new direction on the band’s sound, which was more obscure and dark.
+With this new line-up, The Cure released their second album, Seventeen Seconds, in 1980.
+This record, alongside 1981’s Faith, meant a new direction on the band’s sound, which was more obscure and dark.

 Crisis: 1983 and 1984, Robert plays with Siouxsie and the Banshees

 After Simon Gallup left The Cure, the band was reduced to a duo, with just Robert Smith and Lol Tolhurst as members.
-Lol changed from drums to keyboards, and the band welcomed new drummer Andy Anderson.
-Phil Thornalley temporarily filled in as bass player.
+Lol switched from drums to keyboards, and the band welcomed a new drummer: Andy Anderson.
+Phil Thornalley temporarily filled in as a bass player.

-Between 1982 and 1983 The Cure released a series of successful singles: Let’s Go To Bed and The Lovecats.
-They were released together on the b-sides compilation Japanese Whispers, in 1983.
+Between 1982 and 1983 The Cure recorded a series of successful singles: Let’s Go To Bed and The Lovecats.
+Both were released together on the b-sides compilation Japanese Whispers, in 1983.

 The Top, The Cure’s psychedelic fifth studio album, was released in 1984.
-It is the only album recorded by the line up consisting in Smith, Tolhurst, Thornalley and Anderson.
+It is the only album recorded by the line-up consisting of Smith, Tolhurst, Thornalley, and Anderson.

 During 1983 and until 1984 Robert Smith officially joined Siouxsie and the Banshees.
 He recorded with them the live album Nocturne and also contributed with guitar and songwriting to the band’s next studio album, Hyæna.

-Robert Smith’s experience with Sioxsie Sioux’s band convinced him to transform The Cure into a band with more prominent pop elements.
-This change of direction was instrumental for the next albums that The Cure recorded, and resulted into what many consider the band’s most notable works
+Robert Smith’s experience with Siouxsie Sioux’s band convinced him to transform The Cure into a band with more prominent pop elements.
+This change of direction was instrumental for the next albums that The Cure recorded, and resulted in what many consider the band’s most notable works

 The Head on the Door was released in 1985 and gave The Cure their most relevant commercial hits at the time: In Between Days and Close to Me.
 In 1987, Kiss Me Kiss Me Kiss Me featured the classic track Just Like Heaven.
-For the next year, the addition of Roger O’Donnel as keyboard player added more to the sound pallette of the band.
-But it was The Cure’s next album which would become their most acknowledged pice of work.
+For the next year, the addition of Roger O’Donnel as a keyboard player added more to the sound palette of the band.
+But it was The Cure’s next album that would become their most acknowledged piece of work.